All My Hits: Todos Mis Éxitos

 All My Hits: Todos Mis Éxitos is a greatest hits album by American singer Selena.
 It was released posthumously on March 9, 1999, through EMI Latin to commemorate its ten-year anniversary since entering the music industry.
 The album coincided with the fourth anniversary of Selena's death, though then-president Jose Behar rebuffed the idea that the album was an exploitive ploy by the company.
-Following Selena's death on March 31, 1995, Abraham Quintanilla expressed his interest in persevering his daughter's memory through her works.
+Following Selena's death on March 31, 1995, Abraham Quintanilla expressed his interest in preserving his daughter's memory through her works.
 Selena's family has been criticized by fans and the media for exploiting the singer and cannibalizing her murder by commercializing her repertoire.
 According to the singer's brother, A.B.
 Quintanilla, one of Selena's wishes was for her to "never go away", citing a conversation he shared with Selena and their sister Suzette Quintanilla, that if anything were to happen to any one of them, their wish would be to continue on with their music.

 By 1999, Selena remained EMI Latin's top-selling act, outselling living musicians, and contributed to the company's dominance in the United States Latin music market.
 Behar wanted to release a commemorative album that would help continue to preserve Selena's music.
 He based his marketing strategy on Capitol Nashville's The Hits (1994) by Garth Brooks.
 He figured that a limited distribution run of three months and including a pin bearing Selena's name would generate interest.
 Lupe de la Cruz, marketing director for EMI Latin, believed the included pin would distinguish it from previous releases that contain unreleased material.
 A direct-TV campaign was headed by Castilian Music on English and Spanish-language networks in the United States, the first of its kind for a Latin album.